 TravelingMom Tip: Opening hours and days can change without notice.
 Always check the website before heading to any attraction or destination.

 California is a large state and its recovery from shelter-in-place restrictions is unfolding at different rates in different communities.

 The advisories in place vary by county and region.
 Before you visit the Golden State, be sure to check Visit California’s Responsible Travel Hub.
 In addition, the site provides regional resources for the latest coronavirus-related updates.

 This southern California city where the weather is nearly perfect year-round is definitely worth a visit.
 We’ve got a 2-day itinerary and a 3-day itinerary for families.
 But you’ll want to have plenty of time to visit San Diego’s beautiful beaches, Balboa Park, the children’s museum, the San Diego Zoo, and check out all of the free things to do in San Diego.

-New for summer 2021: The museum in Balboa Park will feature rotating exhibits, a 4K video theater, classes, and more.
+The museum in Balboa Park features rotating exhibits, a 4K video theater, classes, and more.
 Good news for music lovers: The Shell is the San Diego Symphony’s new permanent bayside concert venue.
 It’s also where the symphony’s annual Summer Pops series will take place.

 Within Los Angeles and Los Angeles County’s 88 incorporated cities are numerous museums, nature centers, botanical gardens, and movie/TV studios.
 In fact, Warner Bros. in Burbank offers a really cool behind-the-scenes studio tour that’s customized for each group.